clover-eric/anx-calibre-manager/README.md

 ### Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your server.
+- [ffmpeg](https://ffmpeg.org/download.html) installed on your server and available in the system's PATH.
+This is required for audiobook generation.
 - An existing Calibre server (optional, but required for most features).

 ### Running with Docker